-- Accelerated research, funding, and investment in manufacturing, material innovation, and CCUS technologies and associated infrastructure. - Streamlined regulation, siting, and permitting practices for facility and infrastructure modernization. - 3.
-Recognition and credit for industry reduction levers. - Community acceptance of coal combustion residuals (CCRs), alternative fuels, CCUS, and other technologies. - 5.
-Consideration of a market-based carbon price such as a cap-and-trade mechanism consistent with core principles, including fairness, transparency, and innovation. - 6.
-Market acceptance of low-carbon alternative cements and concrete. - 7.
+- 1. Accelerated research, funding, and investment in manufacturing, material innovation, and CCUS technologies and associated infrastructure. - 2.
+Streamlined regulation, siting, and permitting practices for facility and infrastructure modernization. - 3.
+Recognition and credit for industry reduction levers. - 4.
+Community acceptance of CCRs, alternative fuels, CCUS, and other manufacturing technologies. - 5.
+Consideration of a market-based carbon price preferably a cap-and-trade mechanism consistent with core principles, including fairness, transparency, and innovation. - 6.
+Market acceptance of low-carbon alternative cements and concrete - 7.
 Adoption of performance-based standards for building materials. - 8.
 Consideration of the full product, material, and building life cycle in procurement standards and policy. - 9.
-Investments in clean fuel, energy, transportation, and industrial infrastructure. - 10.
-Leakage protections for domestic manufacturers competing against less regulated imports.
+Investments in clean fuel, energy, transportation, and industrial infrastructure. - Leakage protections for domestic manufacturers competing against less regulated imports.